Rob-MacD/BrickBreaker/README.md

   - Implement power-ups.
   - Make new levels, perhaps a random level generator.
   - Make a custom level maker, where player can design their own levels.
+  - Clean up the code.
+Good god what a mess.